University of Virginia

-The University of Virginia (UVA or Virginia) is a public research university in Charlottesville, Virginia, United States.
+The University of Virginia (UVA or Virginia) is a public research university located in Charlottesville City and Albemarle County in Virginia, United States.
 It was founded in 1819 by Thomas Jefferson and contains his Academical Village, a UNESCO World Heritage Site.
-The original governing Board of Visitors included three U.S. presidents: Jefferson, James Madison, and James Monroe, the latter as sitting president of the United States at the time of its foundation.
-As its first two rectors, Presidents Jefferson and Madison played key roles in the university's foundation, with Jefferson designing both the original courses of study and the university's architecture.
+Its original governing Board of Visitors included three U.S. presidents: Jefferson, James Madison, and James Monroe, the latter as sitting president of the United States at the time of its foundation.
+As its first two rectors, presidents Jefferson and Madison played key roles in the university's foundation, with Jefferson designing both the original courses of study and the university's original architecture.
+The original campus contains President Monroe's former residence and law office, today used as a residential college.

-Located within its 1,135-acre central campus, the university is composed of eight undergraduate and three professional schools: the School of Law, the Darden School of Business, and the School of Medicine.
+Now expanded to 1135 acre of central campus, the modern university is composed of eight undergraduate and three professional schools: the School of Law, the Darden School of Business, and the School of Medicine.
 The university has been a member of the Association of American Universities since 1904.

-The university's leadership, faculty, research staff, and alumni have included several United States presidents, foreign heads of state, Nobel laureates, Pulitzer Prize winners, Marshall Scholars, Fulbright Scholars, and 57 Rhodes Scholars—the most of any state university.
-Its alumni include 30 state governors (including thirteen Governors of Virginia) and 33 United States senators.
+The university's leadership, faculty, research staff, and alumni have included several United States presidents, foreign heads of state, Nobel laureates, Pulitzer Prize winners, a Dan David Prize winner, Marshall Scholars, Fulbright Scholars, and 57 Rhodes Scholars—the most of any state university.
+Its alumni include 31 state governors (including fourteen governors of Virginia) and 33 United States senators.
 UVA students and alumni have founded companies such as Reddit, Skillshare, VMware, and Space Adventures.

-Its athletic teams are called the Cavaliers and they compete in NCAA Division I as members of the Atlantic Coast Conference.
+Its athletic teams, the Virginia Cavaliers, have twice won the Capital One Cup for overall athletics prowess and compete in NCAA Division I as members of the Atlantic Coast Conference.